-Genice Jacobs is the creative director and founder of Abolitionist Mom.
-She is a subject matter expert and trainer working with government agencies, NGOs and school districts on public service campaigns, prevention initiatives and fundraising.
-She is the producer of award winning anti-trafficking campaigns and the Associate Producer of the documentary California’s Forgotten Children.
-Her advocacy resulted in the establishment of the City of Oakland’s Commercially Sexually Exploited Children’s Taskforce and SB1165: California’s 2014 sexual abuse and sex trafficking prevention education law.
-Prior to becoming an activist, Genice was a recruiting and human resources consultant in Silicon Valley and held positions in marketing and fundraising.
-Genice was named 2014 Modern Day Abolitionist for Advocacy by the San Francisco Coalition to End Human Trafficking and in 2015 she was recognized as a Ford Unsung Hero.
+Genice Jacobs is the founder/director of Abolitionist Mom, a human trafficking prevention initiative and social marketing creative agency.
+She has produced and directed award winning human trafficking awareness campaigns which have reached millions and helped reframe the issue nationally.
+She is a subject matter expert, speaker and trainer working with government agencies, NGOs and school districts.
+Genice is the Associate Producer of the documentary California’s Forgotten Children and was an advisor on KTOP TV’s award winning documentary Bought and Sold.
+Her advocacy resulted in SB1165: California’s 2014 sexual abuse and sex trafficking prevention education law.
+In 2014, Genice was named Modern Day Abolitionist for Advocacy by the San Francisco Coalition to End Human Trafficking and in 2015 she was recognized as a Ford Unsung Hero.

-Government Alameda County District Attorney’s Office, City of Oakland Taskforce on Commercially Sexually Exploited Children, HEAT Watch, Los Angeles County Supervisors, San Diego District Attorney’s Office
+Government Alameda County District Attorney’s Office/HEAT WATCH, Los Angeles County Supervisors, San Diego District Attorney’s Office